naveenrajan/SurveyShrike/README.md

 # Page-1: Login

-The user authentication is done using the secure OAuth2.0 protocol which uses the Otaka site which helps any application to onboard to Oauth2.
+The user authentication is done using the secure OAuth2.0 protocol which uses the Okta which helps any application to onboard to Oauth2.

 # Page-2 : Options